Skip to content

 Request Educational Testing Service forward your GRE score report using our institution code 4854 (there is no department code).
 For further information about GRE examinations see the GRE website.

-The program follows the University of Washington Graduate School’s English Language Proficiency requirements as outlined in their Policy 3.2.
-Please see the policy document for details and score requirements.
+The program follows the University of Washington Graduate School’s Proof of English Language Proficiency requirements as outlined in their Policy 3.2.
+Please see that policy document for details about exemptions from providing test scores and for score requirements.

 Note that students with scores below those listed as “Recommended Score” on Graduate School Policy 3.2 are unlikely to be accepted to our program.
 We strongly recommend applicants take these tests no later than October.